vivekpandey02/Adlink_DDS_Demo_Ishapes/README.md

 ## Building Cyclone DDS iShapes

 ### Building on Linux with cmake
 To build the demo you need to have installed a QT5 development environment.

+      $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<install-location>

+       Where <install-location> is the installation directory of your QT5 installation , e.g (/usr/lib/x86_64_linux-gnu/qt5)

-Assuming that this is the case, then you should need to simply do the following:
+then you should need to simply do the following:

       $ mkdir cyclone_demo_ishapes && cd cyclone_demo_ishapes
       $ cmake -DADLINK_DDS_PRODUCT=Cyclone -DCYCLONE_INSTALLED_DIR="<install-location>"
       $ cmake --build . --config Release --target install

       Where <install-location> is the location of Cyclone DDS C++ package

 ### Building on Windows with cmake
 To build the demo you need to have installed a QT5 development environment.